Why do V.I.Trees need better protection?

 - The Ancient Tree Inventory (aka the Ancient Tree Hunt) holds data on ancient, veteran and other notable trees.
 Over 75% of the records on this database are used to evaluate sites of high value, national importance according to the JNCC veteran tree site assessment protocol demonstrating the significance of the records.

-Which Trees of National Special Interest should be included:
+What are Trees of National Special Interest?

 - An ancient tree of a native or European species.
 For example an ancient yew or oak such as the Fortingall Yew or Bowthorpe Oak.
 (This will include all champions by girth of native European species.)